 - Gate pose / Parighasana

-- Revolved Janu Sirsasana / Head to Knee Pose
+- Parivrtta Janu Sirsasana / Revolved Head to Knee Pose

-EkhartYoga members try - Relax and release - side bending practice, a class with Sandra Carson (level 1, Hatha, 45 mins)
+EkhartYoga members, try - Sumptuous side bending, a class with Andrew Wrenn (level 1/2, Hatha, 45 mins)

 2. Core poses - Strengthen the core

 By strengthening your core, you will help to support your QL.
-Yoga poses like
+Try:

 - Boat - Navasana

-- Bridge with blocks / or lifting the feet off floor with blocks between thighs
+- Bridge with blocks / or lifting the feet off the floor with blocks between thighs

-EkhartYoga members - find out latest core classes here.
+EkhartYoga members - find our latest core strength classes here.

 Free videos: You can find some of our short core classes on YouTube